 Bed bugs are difficult to control and the extermination of these human parasites, requires many, time consuming, steps to be taken to guarantee complete elimination.
-Preparing your home, before using any pesticides, is the major part of bed bug control and your most effective weapon is your “Vacuum Cleaner”.
-There is a lot to do, but to kill bed bugs, it is imperative to complete all recommended tasks.
+Preparing your home, before using any pesticides, is the major part of bed bug control.
+Your most effective weapon is your vacuum cleaner.
+There is a lot to do to kill bed bugs.
+It is imperative to complete all recommended tasks.
 Arm yourself with patience, be prepared for some hard work and follow these detailed preparation instructions to ensure bed bug eradication.

 what's does a bed bug look like?